WerWolv/EdiZon/README.md

 Interpreting the pointer chain search status display.

-  F=(pointer chain found) Z=(depth from target) (index to intermediate target being processed currently at this depth)/(total number of of intermediate targets at this depth)
+  F=(pointer chain found) Z=(depth from target) (index to intermediate target being processed currently at this depth)/(total number of intermediate targets at this depth)

 Original functinality of Edizon on game save is available when launched without a game running.